Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Experiment Details

 \section{Experiment Details~}

 We show detailed information on the dataset that we applied in Table~\ref{tab:datainfo}.
-Given the great discrepancy in variable size between different datasets, we divide the datasets into two groups: we assign a smaller model to the datasets with fewer variables, such as Weather, Exchange Rate, and ETTs.
+Given the great discrepancy in variable size between different datasets, we divide the datasets into two groups: we assign a smaller model to the datasets with fewer variables, such as Weather, Exchange, and ETTs.
 We then attach a normalization layer within the linear decoder.
 For the other datasets, we design an architecture search space with a relatively large model.
 Additionally, we removed the normalization layer in the linear decoder since the number of target variables is larger than our model size, and the final forecasting head does not need to recover the distribution of the target variable from the normalized feature maps.

 We run our experiments on a Cluster equipped with Nvidia A100 40 GB GPUs and AMD Milan 7763 CPUs.
 For each dataset, we perform the search over the smallest forecasting horizons and evaluate the same optimal model on all the other forecasting horizons.
 Each task is repeated 5 times.
-The resources spent for each evaluation depend on the size of the dataset.
-It takes roughly 4 hours to evaluate smaller datasets such as ETThs and ExchangeRate.
+The resources spent on each evaluation depend on the size of the dataset.
+The exact GPU hours spent for each task and stage are presented in Table~\ref{tab:time_used}.
+The search is divided into three stages.
+The first stage is to jointly optimize the network weights and parameters, and the second stage is to select the optimal operations within each edge.
+Finally, the third stage is applied to only preserve two edges toward each node.
+Overall, it takes roughly 4 hours to evaluate smaller datasets such as ETThs and Exchange.
 Other tasks might require up to 10 GPU hours.
 The ablation study requires another 500 GPU hours.
 Overall, it takes roughly 1200 GPU hours to finish the experiments.